2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Rocky Mountains Region

 About 14% of the students majoring in engineering tech at the school are women while 86% are male.

 The in-demand bachelor’s degree programs at Montana State University helped the school earn the #5 place on this year’s ranking of the most popular engineering technologies schools in the Rocky Mountains Region .
-Located in the town of Bozeman, MSU Bozeman is a public school with a fairly large student population.
+Located in the town of Bozeman, MSU Bozeman is a public college with a large student population.

 Of the 86 students majoring in engineering tech at MSU Bozeman, 92% are male and 8% are female.